 We're delighted to share the latest round of IFS Trainer promotions.
-Moving up to the Co-lead position are Tamala Floyd, Gwen Hurd, and Leslie Petruck.
-Joining us as Assistant Trainers are Galit Arad-Trutner, Requina Barnes, Jenny Fiebig, Fatimah Finney, Carmen Jiminez-Pride and Crystal Jones.
-We're so grateful to have these talented individuals working with us.
-We invite you to learn more about them below.
+Tamala Floyd, Gwen Hurd, and Leslie Petruck have been promoted to Co-Leads; and Galit Arad-Trutner, Requina Barnes, Jenny Fiebig, Fatimah Finney, Carmen Jiminez-Pride and Crystal Jones have been promoted to Assistant Trainers.
+We're grateful to have these talented individuals working with us.
+Read more about each trainer below.

 Tamala Floyd, LCSW-BACS, has over 25 years of experience as a psychotherapist working with children, families, and women with trauma histories.
 She has expertise in childhood sexual abuse, women’s sexual trauma and domestic violence.
 Tamala has worked in various settings including schools, criminal justice, hospitals, community mental health and private practice.
 She is an IFS consultant providing BIPOC therapists and practitioners with supervision towards IFS certification.

 Tamala has authored a chapter in “Fiercely Speaking,” entitled, Healing the Wounded Mother and a chapter in an upcoming the book, “Internal Family Systems Therapy: Supervision and Consultation.”
 The chapter focuses on IFS consultation with BIPOC therapists.

 Gwen Hurd, LCSW, NCCE, NCPC, is a Certified IFS Therapist and Clinical Consultant.
 She graduated from the University of Chicago with a Master’s in Social Work.
 Gwen was introduced to IFS during her graduate program, started Level 1 training in 1998, completed the Level 3 training in 2014, and became a Program Assistant in 2015.